sajjadhaider804/assignment/README.md

-This is my assignment of prthon
+This is my assignment of python on pushed on github